fnc12/sqlite_orm/README.md

 * C++14 compatible compiler (not C++11 cause of templated lambdas in the lib).
 * Sqlite3 installed on your system and in the path, so cmake can find it (or linked to you project if you don't use cmake)

+# SqliteMan

+In case you need a native SQLite client for macOS or Windows 10 you can use SqliteMan https://sqliteman.dev.
+It is not a commercial.
+It is a free native client being developed by the maintainer of this repo.